Xenoblade Chronicles: Future Connected bridges the gap between the original story and the future of the series.

 The Japanese voice acting is as strong as ever, with Shintaro Asanuma reprising his role as Shulk, and Shiori Katsuta returning as Melia.
 The performances are filled with emotion and perfectly match the characters’ personalities.
 Mai Aizawa and Hiromu Miyazaki provide strong performances for the supporting characters, adding extra depth to the new faces introduced in this expansion.

-- Known for Chen Gong from Dynasty Warriors, Tank-Top Tiger from One Punch Man, Fudo from Fist of the North Star
+- Hiromu Miyazaki (Gael’Gar): Chen Gong (Dynasty Warriors), Tank-Top Tiger (One Punch Man), Fudo (Fist of the North Star)

 A peaceful night with campfires glowing warmly